Fort Sam Houston Housing

 1) Is Fort Sam Houston open to the public?

-If you’re not in possession of a military ID, Department of Defense civilian or contractor ID, or previously issued and active base access passes, you must enter JBSA- Fort Sam Houston through the visitor access gate and comply with requirements for entrance.
+Those without a military ID, Department of Defense civilian or contractor ID, or those without an active base access pass must enter JBSA-Fort Sam Houston through the visitor access gate and comply with requirements for entrance.

-Visitors may be interested in visiting the Fort Sam Houston Museum.
-The fort's museum is located inside the Quadrangle.
-Maps and self-guided tour information are available at the Quadrangle at 1400 E. Grayson St. Non-military visitors must use the Walters Street entrance.
-For further information call 210-221-1886.
+Visitors may be interested in visiting the Fort Sam Houston Museum, which is located inside the Quadrangle.
+Non-military visitors must use the Walters Street entrance.
+Maps and self-guided tour information are available at the Quadrangle.
+The address is 1400 E. Grayson St.

 2) In what county is Fort Sam Houston located?